lowlighter/metrics/source/templates/markdown/README.md

 It can be used to render custom markdown which include data gathered by metrics.
 Unlike SVG templates, it is possible to include revelant hyperlinks since it'll be rendered as regular markdown.

-You can even mix it with SVG plugins for even more customization.
+You can even mix it with SVG plugins for even more customization using `embed` function.

 See [example.md](/source/templates/markdown/example.md) for a markdown template example.